notpatern/raw-to-srt/README.md

 ## OBS
 In OBS go to: ```Settings/Audio/Advanced``` and select your newly created virtual audio device as the ```Monitoring Device```.
 This reroutes designated audio sources to this device.
 Once this is done, head back onto your scene and Right Click one of your audio sources and click ```Advanced Audio Properties``` here you will see a dropdown for each audio source that says ```Audio Monitoring```.
-Set the sources you want to be able to hear in yout stream to ```Monitor Only```.
+Set the sources you want to be able to hear in your stream to ```Monitor Only```.
 Once you're done, start the ```Virtual Camera```.

 ## Config
 In the raw-to-srt directory you will find a file named ```config.json```.
-In this file you will be able to set you virtual camera as the video input, you virtual audio device as the audio input, as well as other settings.
+In this file you will be able to set your virtual camera as the video input, your virtual audio device as the audio input, as well as other settings.

 ## Running
 When all of the steps above are done, simply run